fahaihi/PMFFRC/README.md

 </p>

 ## About The PMFFRC
-The PMFFRC algorithm takes the genomic sequencing Reads compression rate as the optimization goal, and performs joint clustering compression on the Reads in multiple FastQ files by modeling the system memory, the peak memory overhead of the cascading algorithm, the number of files and the number of sequences in the practical application scenarios of the compression algorithm.
+The PMFFRC algorithm takes the genomic sequencing Reads compression ratio as the optimization goal.
+It performs joint clustering compression on the Reads in multiple FastQ files by modeling the system memory, the peak memory overhead of the cascading compressor, the numeral of files, and the numeral of sequencing reads in the actual application scenarios.

 PMFFRC (Parallel Multi-FastQ-Files Reads Clustering).

 ## Copy Our Project